wangzlab/Strain_ID_FL16S/README.md

 # Strain_ID_FL16S
-an automated pipeline for strain identification using Pacbio full-length 16S data.
+a simplified, automated pipeline for strain identification using Pacbio full-length 16S data.

 1. Ensure blastn and Rscript is in your system path.